bburdette/pdf-element/README.md

 to make one or more custom elements that refer to the same document, with the pdfPage function.
 Each custom element is identified by its document name, page number, and sizing.
 Its up to you to close the pdf when you're done with it, with a Cmd.

+To make everything work you'll need to set up two ports on the Elm side - the PdfElement docs has some sample code.
+On the javascript side you'll need to wire up the sendPdfCommand port.
+See example/index.js for that.

 [Documentation](http://package.elm-lang.org/packages/bburdette/pdf-element/latest)